 Prudential Term Life Insurance

 Term life insurance is an affordable way to protect your family from the cost of death.
-You make regular payments for the life of your policy (up to 30 years), and if you die while covered, then your beneficiary will get money.
+You make regular payments for the life of your policy (up to 30 years), and your beneficiary will get money if you die while covered.

 Term Essential is Prudential’s cheapest life insurance policy.
 You can get $100,000 to $10 million in coverage and choose a term from 10-30 years.
 Your premiums stay the same for the length of your term, and you can convert your policy to permanent life insurance without going through another medical exam.

 Term Elite is like Term Essential, but it has a bonus.
-If you choose to convert your policy to permanent coverage within the first five years, you will get a credit on your first-year premium.
+You will get a credit on your first-year premium if you convert your policy to permanent coverage within the first five years.

 PruTerm One is a one-year life insurance policy.
 It’s best for business owners who have money to pay off loans and want short-term policies.